KwonWonpyo/KwonWonpyo/README.md

-Hi, I’m Kwon Wonpyo, South Korea.
+Hi, I’m Kwon Wonpyo, living in South Korea.

-I got my M.S degree on Electrical Engineering at POSTECH and now I’m working on TmaxOffice as a developer
+I got my M.S degree on Electrical Engineering at POSTECH in 2020, and now I’m working on TmaxOffice as a developer.

+I use C++ mostly, and interested in video games, band music.
-I’m currently learning React and JavaScript this summer.
+I'm learning new CS skills continuously.
+Currently, learning React and JavaScript.

 <!---
 KwonWonpyo/KwonWonpyo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.